MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### OfficeClientEdition attribute (part of Add element)

-Required for download and initial installation.
+Optional.
 Defines whether the 32-bit or 64-bit edition of Office 365 ProPlus is downloaded or installed.
-Optional when the ODT is run on devices with Office already deployed.
-If specified, OfficeClientEdition must match the already installed architecture (32-bit or 64-bit).
-If not specified, the ODT will automatically match the already installed architecture.
+In case there is no prior install on the device, ODT will default to the 64-bit edition, except when executed on a device running a 32-bit edition of Windows or with less than 4 GB RAM.
+If a prior install is present and OfficeClientEdition not set in configuration file, ODT will match its architecture.
+If a prior install is present and OfficeClientEdition is specified,it must match the already installed architecture, otherwise the install will fail as mixed architectures are not supported.

 Allowed values: